pysys-test/pysys-test/USERGUIDE.rst

 is most likely to show up interesting issues as the primary mode.

-In large projects you may wish to configure modes in a `pysysdirconfig.xml` file in a parent directory rather than in `pysystest.xml`, so that they apply automatically to all the nested testcases, and so there's a single place to edit the modes list if you need to change them later.
+In large projects you may wish to configure modes in a `pysysdirconfig.xml` file in a parent directory rather than in `pysystest.xml`, which will by default be inherited by all nested testcases (unless inherit="false" is specified in the `<modes>` element), and so there's a single place to edit the modes list if you need to change them later.
 It's also possible to create a custom DescriptorLoader subclass that dynamically adds modes from Python code, perhaps based on the groups specified in each descriptor